Erkhanal/portfolio/index.md

 ## <span class="animated-text">**Summary:**</span>

-Qualified engineer with a distinct knowledge of engineering, having a strong passion for design, programming, and AI.
+Qualified engineer with a distinct knowledge of engineering, having a strong passion for design, programming and AI.
 Over 6 years of experience in the engineering field with finely tuned technical writing, critical thinking, and problem-solving skills.
-Proficient in MS Office, SolidWorks, AutoCAD (3D & 2D), ML/AI, deep learning, NLP, LLM, generative AI, and programming languages such as Python.
+Proficient in MS office, SolidWorks, AutoCAD(3D&2D), ML/AI, deep learning, NLP, Generative AI, and programming languages such as Python.

 * * *

 ## <span class="animated-text">**Education:**</span>

-Tribhuvan University, Institute of Engineering (IOE)
 * Master's Degree In Machine Learning and Artificial Intelligence (2023-Present)
 * Bachelor's Degree In Mechanical Engineering (2013-2017)